JUSTIA 10 - Badge

 • Treat ‘free meal’ investment seminars the same way you would a “free lift-ticket offer” when you go skiing.

 If you’ve been on a ski vacation think about the time-shares that offer you a free lift ticket for attending a quick seminar about their resort: you only go for the lift ticket, not the time-share.
+No matter how great the investment might seem – or to what lengths you are wooed, you should not agree to anything without proper due-diligence.

 Know the History and Background of Your Investment Professional

 When choosing an investment professional to handle your retirement savings, you need to have a strong understanding of their professional background; you need to know that you can trust them with your investment.
 Even if they’re properly licensed, they could have a history of issues that could spell trouble in the future.
+Here are some common things you should find out before aligning yourself with an investment professional:

 • What is their work history?
 Have they been employed at any firms that have faced regulatory scrutiny or sanctions?